Georgy Lisitsin

-Georgy Mikhailovich Lisitsin or Lisitsyn (Гео́ргий Миха́йлович Лиси́цын; 11 October 1909 – 20 March 1972) was a Russian chess master from Leningrad.
+Georgy Mikhailovich Lisitsin or Lisitsyn (Гео́ргий Миха́йлович Лиси́цын; 11 October 1909 – 20 March 1972) was a Soviet chess master from Leningrad.
 After high school he entered the Leningrad Industrial Institute, from which he graduated as a mechanical engineer.

 Chess career

 He earned the title of Master in 1931 for his performance in the 7th USSR Championship.
 He thrice won the Leningrad City Chess Championship, in 1933/34 (joint), 1939, and 1947 (joint).
 He was a frequent participant in the USSR Chess Championship.
 His best result was in 1933 when he shared 3rd, behind the winner Mikhail Botvinnik.
-He also played in international tournaments, finishing 15th in Moscow 1935.
-(Botvinnik and Salo Flohr won.)
+He also played in international tournaments, finishing 15th in Moscow 1935 (Botvinnik and Salo Flohr won).
 He took 2nd at Helsinki 1946 behind winner Viacheslav Ragozin.

-Lisitsin was considered an expert on the Reti Opening above all others and won many of his best games with it.
+Lisitsin was considered an expert on the Réti Opening above all others and won many of his best games with it.
 He was an author of several chess books, only a few sections of which have been translated from Russian into English.
 He wrote primarily about strategy, tactics, and endgame theory.

 He was awarded the International Master title in 1950.